Aditya19Joshi01/crypto-webapp/README.md

 ## 📌 Key Decisions

   * Used **Docker Compose** to orchestrate backend, frontend, DB, and cache for a streamlined setup.
+  * Implemented **Alembic** to manage database migrations, ensuring schema changes are tracked and deployed reliably.
   * Chose **Streamlit** for quick prototyping of the UI; a **Next.js** frontend will be added later for production quality.
   * Designed the system with **extensibility** (can add new coins/protocols easily).